JamesWoolfenden/conftest-module-example/README.md

 This example demonstrates access to a module.

 Why?
-Most of the validation required will eventual target modules, rather than the resources themselves- that's in any real implementation.
+Most of the validation required will eventual target modules, rather than the resources themselves, that's in any real implementation.

 One of great features of OPA/Conftest is that it works on the planned and evaluated values.

 To Use this example you will need Conftest installed in your path: